Gregory and the Hawk: Demo EP

-Boats and Birds EP
+Boats and Birds & In Your Dreams

-In 2006, Gregory and the Hawk self-released the Boats and Birds EP as a home-studio project containing the songs "Isabelle" and "Boats and Birds".
-Soon after the release, the four friends moved apart, and so Godreau began playing live with just Ratner on upright bass, and herself on acoustic guitar and vocals.
+In 2006, Gregory and the Hawk self-released the Boats and Birds EP containing the songs "Isabelle" and "Boats and Birds".
+Mike McGuire (Alger Moy) recorded In Your Dreams, Gregory and the Hawk's first full-length album, in his home studio.
+The album was self-released in 2007 with Mike McGuire (piano) and Susan Ambrose (flute) as the only other players.

 FatCat records

-In Your Dreams, Gregory and the Hawk's first full-length album, was self-released the following year with Mike McGuire and Susan Ambrose as the only other players.
-The album received many positive reviews but it was not until a show in Brooklyn that FatCat Records discovered her.
+Godreau played a show at Southpaw in Brooklyn in the summer of 2007, where a representative of Fat Cat Records saw her set.
 A month later, she was in the studio recording her first FatCat single, "Ghost", and first album, Moenie and Kitchi, which were released in September and October 2008, respectively.

 In an interview with AU magazine, Godreau was asked about her work with FatCat Records and responded, "I wasn't really aiming to be on a record label, but now that I am, there have been so many great people that I've met in the last couple of years because of it that I would never, ever say that I wouldn't want to have that.
 I'm very glad about the people I've met, and not necessarily the technicalities of being on a label."

 Moenie and Kitchi

 In the recording of Moenie and Kitchi, many of the instruments were played by the album's producer, Adam Pierce (Mice Parade), with most vocals and guitars recorded simultaneously in just one take.
 Gregory and the Hawk took a three-continent tour for this album, taking in support slots for múm, The Album Leaf, Mice Parade, Frightened Rabbit, Asian Kung Fu Generation, and other bands.
-"Moenie and Kitchi was not produced by me... and I really like[d] it, but it wasn't very personal to me.
-I wrote the songs but I felt like it was not something I could have made on my own," Godreau told AU.